 Suppose that a company has purchased a machine worth $1,200,000 with an economic life of 5 years.
 The scrap value of the machine is $100,000.

 The Straight-line Depreciation Rate = 100% / 5 = 20%

 Double Declining Depreciation Rate = 2 * Straight Line Depreciation Rate = 2*20% = 40%

 The rate in the fifth year has decreased to 35.70% from 40% as the asset cannot be depreciated more than its scrap value.
 Or we can say this year’s depreciation will not exceed the residual value of the machine.

 In the initial years, the depreciation charge is higher than in the later years. so, by adopting this method, the business can save tax by lowering its tax liability.

 Matched Maintenance Cost

 In the early years, higher depreciation is charged when the cost of repairs and maintenance is low.
-And in later years of asset life, low depreciation is charged when there is a higher cost of repairs and maintenance.
-This helps to make equality throughout the asset’s useful life.
+And in later years of asset life, low depreciation is charged when the cost of repairs and maintenance increases.
+This creates uniformity with revenues throughout the asset’s life.

 Depicts Poor Performance